tani-ro-hei/Acme-Tarot-PictorialKey/README.md

 Arthur Waite's **_The Pictorial Key to the Tarot_**, a monumental achievement of the Tarot Art, is a common inheritance of mankind.
 It is also in the public domain.
 This Perl module spreads Tarot cards, and tells you their meanings by the original text of _The Pictorial Key_.

 This module is able to tell three types of meanings of spreaded cards.
-They are _brief_, _long esoteric_, and _extra_ explanation of the occurred combination, if it occur.
+They are _brief_, _long esoteric_ explanations, and _extra_ one of the occurred combination, if it occur.

 If what you want is only to do fortune telling, install this module as it is, and simply execute **sample.pl**.